 Since our very popular make your own Kinetic Sand at home post, we’ve had a ton of great suggestions from people!
 From that, we’ve updated the Kinetic Sand recipe with clearer instructions and added video to show you exactly how to make it!
-We’ve never made moon sand, crazy sand or anything like that, but have heard great tips in the comments of our original post (so, thanks to all who shared!) 🙂 For example, did you know the middle recipe in the picture below will STINK after a few days?
+We’ve never made moon sand, crazy sand or anything like that, but have heard great tips in the comments of our original post (so, thanks to all who shared!) 🙂 For example, did you know this popular Moon Sand recipe will STINK after a few days?
 Yuck!
 We shared that picture from another source, so we’ll take our reader’s word for our and steer clear of that one. lol

 When we found a way to make your own Kinetic Sand at home easy and cheap, we were excited.
 But, we had no idea how excited readers would be!
 Then again, it makes sense.
 Who wouldn’t want to make 10 pounds for 50 cents versus buying 2.2 pounds for about $18?

 So, head on over and grab our Kinetic Sand recipe which includes the price breakdown and instructions to make your own Kinetic sand for almost nothing.
 Adding color to your mix might increase the cost slightly, but not substantially.

 After you make your own Kinetic Sand at home, come back to this post to see how to make COLORED Kinetic Sand to make it even more fun!